Wh1teRabbitHU/AbstractModel.js/README.md

 #### How to define the attributes?

 When you create a new class, you have to give the attributes to its super constructor.
 This is an Object type variable, and the keys are your attribute names.
-The value can be a String and it will be the type of your attribute or if you need some validator then Object.
-In this case, the type will be an attribute named to 'type' (suprise).
+The value can be String (and it will be the type name of the attribute) or if you need some validation rules then Object.
+In this case, the type will be an attribute named to 'type'.

 Examples:

-#### Syntax:

 ```javascript
 const CLASS_ATTRIBUTE = {